Rhetos/RestGenerator/Readme.md

 ## Examples

-These examples expect that the application's Rhetos web server is available at URL <http://localhost/Rhetos/>
+These examples expect that the Rhetos web application is available at URL <http://localhost/Rhetos/>

+Generic property filters:

 | Request | URL example |
 | --- | --- |